helm/helm/docs/plugins.md

 5. Close the tunnel

 The tunnel is removed as soon as the `command` returns.
-So, for example, a command cannot background a process and assume that that process will be able to use the tunnel.
+So, for example, a command cannot background a process and assume that process will be able to use the tunnel.

 ## A Note on Flag Parsing